-- BEST BANG FOR THE BUCK: YnM Weighted Blanket, Heavy 100% Certified Cotton
+- BEST VALUE: YnM Weighted Blanket, Heavy 100% Certified Cotton

-- BEST COOLING: Degrees of Comfort Weighted Blanket for Hot Sleepers
+- BEST COOLING: Degrees of Comfort Cotton Cooling Weighted Blanket

 - BEST PLUSH: rocabi 25 lbs Adult Weighted Blanket & Cover Set

-- BEST DUAL SIDED: OMYSTYLE 15 Lb Plush Weighted Blanket, Reversible
+- BEST DUAL SIDED: OMYSTYLE California King Size Weighted Blanket

 Before You Buy a Weighted Blanket

-Influencers might sing their praises, and rightly so.
-Still, weighted blankets are not for the faint of heart.
-Literally.
+Weighted blankets are not for the faint of heart, literally.
 Anyone suffering from chronic respiratory or circulatory issues should think twice before purchasing this product.
 Excessive weight can restrict airflow or blood circulation.
 When in doubt, consult a doctor first.

 Finally, children under the age of 3 years or weighing less than 50 pounds should avoid using weighted blankets entirely.
 The weight can lead to suffocation and even choking if filler beads leak.
 Always be mindful of age and weight when purchasing a blanket for your child.